IronCountySchoolDistrict/iep-printing-php/README.md

 @endforeach
 ```

-The `iep._partials.checkbox` is a file containing logic to handle filling in checkboxes located in `resources/views/iep/_partials/checkbox.blade.php`.
+The `iep._partials.checkbox` is a blade template file containing logic to handle filling in checkboxes located in `resources/views/iep/_partials/checkbox.blade.php`.